The only way to minimize the annoyance of car repair is to choose a high-quality

 on the shops wall showing names and expiration dates of ASE certification.

-Or ask to see a technicians credentials (which should list his or her
+Or ask to see a technicians credentials, which should list areas of certification

 Although you would expect shops that employ certified technicians to rate

 higher than shops without them on our surveys doing work properly question,

 this is not the case.
 One explanation is that ASE certification ensures